 As for London literary highlights, I always reach for Virginia Woolf’s Mrs. Dalloway for inspiration.
 It’s beautifully written and its pages take me on a virtual tour of London.
-If you’re in the UK, get a copy here.
-If you’re in the US, get one here.
+You can get a copy here.

 Necessities to Pack for London